2012 STARS Hall of Fame

 Laura Ling

-In March 2009, while reporting on the trafficking of North Korean women, Ling was detained by North Korean soldiers along the Chinese-North Korean border.
-She and her colleague Euna Lee were arrested and held captive in North Korea for 140 days before being granted a special pardon and returning to the United States.
-She has since sought to shine a light on the issue of trafficked women as well as to bring greater attention to the plight of other imprisoned journalists around the world.
+In 2009, while reporting on the trafficking of North Korean women, Laura was detained and held in North Korea for 140 days—an experience she later recounted in the memoir Somewhere Inside, co-authored with her sister Lisa Ling.
+Since her release, she has continued to shine a light on the plight of trafficked women and imprisoned journalists around the world.